SimoBor99/Rt1_assignment2/README.md

 ## Pseudocode

-For achieving what i have already explained before, I built four dirrent nodes.
+For achieving what i have already explained before, I built four different nodes.
 Here I show the pseudocode for the first two: the node for setting the goal and publishing the current position.

 * **Set goal node**
 ```